mdai/ml-lessons/README.md

-# ml-lessons

-Introductory Deep learning/ML lessons for medical images by [MD.ai](https://www.md.ai).
-They can be run on Google's Colab Jupyter notebook server, using the GPU, for free!
+# Introductory Deep learning/ML lessons for medical images by [MD.ai](https://www.md.ai).

 **Note that the mdai client requires an access token, which authenticates you as the user.
 To create a new token or select an existing token, navigate to the "Personal Access Tokens" tab on your user settings page at the specified MD.ai domain (e.g., public.md.ai).**